 Fifty years ago, John David Whetstone had extraordinary courage when it counted the most.
 He fought by my side every step of the way.
 He never flinched in the heat of battle and he never backed down in the face of racism.

 John David Whetstone was on the right side of history in 1972.
 His courage in that moment is a source of tremendous pride among his children, grandchildren, and extended family members today.

 You Handled Your Confirmation Hearings With Dignity, Grace, and Class

 As I watched your confirmation hearings in March and the Senate's vote on your confirmation on April 7, 2022, I thought about my unbearable experience with the Moot Court Board.
 I cried many nights over that experience.
 While it tested my faith in humanity, my faith in God never wavered.

 When I saw you wipe tears from your eyes as several white Senators on the Judiciary Committee launched unrelenting character attacks against you and your distinguished judicial record, I felt your pain.
-There were times when I knew you were struggling to rise above the subtle racial insults that were hurled at you by misguided men like Lindsay Graham (R-S. Carolina), Ted Cruz (R-Texas), and Josh Hawley (R-Missouri).
+There were times when I knew you were struggling to rise above the subtle racial insults that were hurled at you by misguided men like Lindsey Graham (R-S. Carolina), Ted Cruz (R-Texas), and Josh Hawley (R-Missouri).
 These men were pandering to the worst instincts in white Americans, but it did not work.